toRatnesh/Learning/CPP/07_Pointers.rst

 It used to be a good question 30 years ago.

-Right know you don't have to know anything about near and far pointers; but if you still use a 16-bit compiler, select 'Large Model' (or 'Huge Model'), and forget 'near' and 'far'.
+Right now you don't have to know anything about near and far pointers; but if you still use a 16-bit compiler, select 'Large Model' (or 'Huge Model'), and forget 'near' and 'far'.

 Function Pointer in C
 ----------------------